Konohanasakuya-hime: Ninigi and Sakuya-hime

-Yosoji's Camellia Tree
+Yosoji's camellia tree

-According to legend around the 11th century, a small village in Suruga Province named Kamiide was struck by smallpox epidemic.
-In the village there lived a young boy named Yosoji and his mother who was infected by the disease.
-To cure his mother Yosoji went to a fortune teller.
-The fortune teller told him to give his mother water from a small stream near Mount Fuji.
+According to an 11th-century legend, a small village in the Suruga Province named Kamiide was struck by smallpox epidemic.
+In the village, there lived a young boy named Yosoji and his mother, who was infected by the disease.
+To cure his mother, Yosoji went to a fortune teller who told him to give his mother water from a small stream near Mount Fuji.

-The next day Yosoji decided to go to the river but then stumbled upon three paths.
-Not knowing which one to take, a young girl in white came towards Yosoji from the forest and guided him to the stream.
+The next day, Yosoji decided to go to the river, but then stumbled upon three different paths, not knowing which one to take.
+A young girl in white came towards Yosoji from the forest and guided him to the stream.
 Yosoji scooped up water from the stream and gave it to his mother to drink.

-Days later Yosoji went back to the section where the three paths meet where he saw the girl in white again.
-She told him to come back in three days, she will meet him.
-And it will take five trips to treat the villagers.
+Days later, Yosoji went back to the area where the three paths met, and met the girl in white once again.
+She told him to come back in three days, and that she would meet him there.
+She also told him that it would take five trips to the stream to treat all the villagers.

-Five trips later Yosoji’s mother was healed and so were many other villagers.
-The villagers thanked him, but he knew that he owned it all to the girl in white.
-So he went back to the stream to give thanks to the women in white.
-However, he found that the stream was completely dried up and the girl was nowhere to be seen so Yosoji prayed that the girl would reveal herself, and thank her for her actions.
+Five trips later, Yosoji's mother was healed, and so were many other villagers.
+The villagers thanked him, but he knew that he owed it all to the girl in white.
+So he went back to the stream to give thanks to the girl in white.
+However, he found that the stream was completely dried up and the girl was nowhere to be seen.
+Thus, Yosoji prayed that the girl would reveal herself, so that he might thank her for her actions.

-The girl appeared before him and Yosoji said that he wished to tell her how deeply grateful he was to her and he wished to know who she was so he could tell the villagers who to thank.
-The woman in white said who she was is not important and said farewell to Yosoji.
+The girl appeared before him and Yosoji said that he wished to tell her how deeply grateful he was to her and that he wished to know who she was, so he could tell the villagers whom to thank.
+The girl in white said that her identity was not important and said farewell to Yosoji.
 She then swung a branch of camellia over her head and a cloud from Mount Fuji came down and picked her up.
-That is when Yosoji realized the woman was none other than the Goddess of Mount Fuji.
+Yosoji realized the woman was none other than the Goddess of Mount Fuji.